Paranormal Eye Uk

-Many believe this 16th century tudor building is home to many ghosts, Staff and visitors at this location have seen ghostly figures a female dressed in period clothing, many believe this to be Peter Warburtons daugter who inherited the house in 1621, she is said to roam the hallways here.
-There has been disembodied footsteps captured on nightvision camcorders along with the sound of a piano playing when the building is completly empty.
+Many believe this 16th century Tudor building is home to many ghosts, Staff and visitors at this location have seen ghostly figures a female dressed in period clothing, many believe this to be Peter Warburtons daughter who inherited the house in 1621, she is said to roam the hallways here.
+There has been disembodied footsteps captured on night vision camcorders along with the sound of a piano playing when the building is completely empty.
 There has been numerous reports of ghostly dark hooded figure seen on the grand staircase (many believe this is one of the former monks).
 The Sound of someone pacing up and down the gallery is often heard when there is no actual person there.
 There has also been many reports of small children heard running, and laughing throughout this building.
 Can you brave the evening inside Chester`s most haunted building ?

 Stanley Palace, formerly known as ‘Derby House’, is a 16th century building on a site previously occupied by the Dominican Friars (The ‘Black Friars’) in medieval times.

 It was built for a knight called Peter Warburton, a Chester Lawyer who became a sergeant-at-law and MP for Chester, a county finance manager and a judge.

 The house was passed to his daughter Elizabeth in 1621.
 She married Sir Thomas Stanley who gave his name to the house.

 It is known that Hesketh, a sporting gentleman, who held parties for the race-goers, once occupied the house before it deteriorated and became ‘three shabby cottages’.
 The cottages passed from owner to owner and in 1866 the Americans wished to transport the house to the USA but this was blocked by Chester Archaeological Society.